sparqitservices/sparqitservices/README.md

 ### 💫 Who We Are

-Led by Afzal Hameed, a Manipal University Jaipur alumnus, our team combines technical expertise with creative excellence to deliver cutting-edge digital experiences.
+Led by Afzal Hameed, a software engineer, our team combines technical expertise with creative excellence to deliver cutting-edge digital experiences.

 ### 🛠️ Our Core Services
 - Custom Web Development